garrywashere/garrynet-2.0/content/posts/its-been-a-busy-day.md

 ---

-## What’s Left / Going Back to University
+## Chapter 2: What’s Left / Going Back to University

 Now that my most procrastinated job—actually sorting out my own stuff before other people’s—is complete, all I can really do is sit around and prepare to go back to university.